The Ultimate Sourdough Roundup: Use It All, Bake It All

 Sourdough Roundup FAQs

 Sourdough fermentation lowers gluten strength, reduces phytic acid, and can make bread easier to digest.
 It’s not gluten-free, but many find it gentler.
-How do I keep from wasting so much flour when feeding starter?

 Keep a smaller starter (50 g), feed with smaller amounts, and use discard recipes so nothing goes to waste.